-LHE5004 - The Organization of Higher Education (Graduate)
+LHE5004 / LHE5004-8 - The Organization of Higher Education (Graduate)

-This Master's level course provides an introduction to the classical theories, traditional models, and contemporary readings regarding approaches and structures relative to organizational governance in higher education.
-Topical areas to be covered include organizational theory, governance models, campus climate, institutional change, and diversity.
+In this course, students will receive an introduction to the classical theories, traditional models, and contemporary readings regarding approaches and structures relative to organizational governance in higher education.
+Topics to be covered include organizational theory, governance models, campus climate, institutional change, and diversity.

-LHE5005 - Exploring Legal Issues in Higher Education (Graduate)
+LHE5005 / LHE5005-8 - Exploring Legal Issues in Higher Education (Graduate)

-This course enables students to develop a fundamental understanding of the importance of legal issues in higher education and their impact on individual rights and responsibilities as well as those of institutions of higher education.
+In this course, students will develop a fundamental understanding of the importance of legal issues in higher education and their impact on individual rights and responsibilities as well as those of institutions of higher education.
+Topics include: academic freedom, liability for student behavior, separation of church and state, antidiscrimination statutes and academic discipline.